-16. Enterprise Zones (continued)
+15. Enterprise Zones (continued)

 - To qualify for the tax credits - 1.
 New jobs must be filled by Louisiana residents who have been living in the state at least 30 consecutive days before being hired. - 2.
-Employees in 35 percent of new jobs created must meet at least one of the following four certification requirements: - a.
-Residency - 1.
-If the company is located in an urban parish, the employee must live in an enterprise zone in the parish the company is located; - If the company is located in a rural parish and located in an enterprise zone, the employee may live anywhere in the parish the company is located; - 3.
-If the company is located in a rural parish and not located in an enterprise zone, the employee must live in an enterprise zone in the parish where the company is located; or - 4.
-If the company is located in an Economic Development Zone, the employee may live anywhere in the parish the company is located. - For contracts entered into on or after July 1, 2007, residency is met if the employee is a resident of any enterprise zone in Louisiana for all four situations listed above. - b.
-Receiving some form of public income assistance prior to being employed. - c.
-Considered unemployable by traditional standards or lacking basic skills. - d.
-Physically challenged.
+Employers must certify that at least 50 percent of its employees meet at least one of the following: - a.
+Residency - Any enterprise zone in Louisiana, for a business located in an urban enterprise zone or a business not located in either an enterprise zone or an economic development zone; - 2.
+The same parish as the location of the business, or any enterprise zone in Louisiana, for a business located in a rural enterprise zone, an economic development zone, or an enterprise zone in Calcasieu Parish. - 3.
+If the company is located in an Economic Development Zone, the employee may live anywhere in the parish the company is located. - 4.
+For contracts entered into on or after July 1, 2007, residency is met if the employee is a resident of any enterprise zone in Louisiana for all four situations listed above. - b.
+Receiving some form of public income assistance during the six month period prior to being employed. - c.
+Considered unemployable by traditional standards or lacking basic skills.